-During your consultation, Dr. Perry will outline the fat transfer procedure and help you determine whether this procedure is right for you and your personal expectations.
+During your consultation about this and other facial rejuvenation procedures you might be qualified for, Dr. Perry will outline the procedure and help you determine whether fat grafting is right for you and your personal expectations.
 But generally, appropriate candidates for a fat transfer include:

 - Individuals in general good health

 - Those who are allergic to synthetic facial fillers

 - Patients who have realistic expectations about their cosmetic goals